 Focus on solar self-consumption of solar power is now the rule

 If you own a solar system, you will want to consume as much of the power it produced as possible because this will save you the greatest amount of money on your power bill.
-The rates for electricity purchased from retailers (anywhere from 18¢-27¢ or more depending on the location, retailer, and tariff in question) are significantly higher than the rates offered by the same retailers for excess solar power (which max out at 10¢/kWh in most Australian states).
+The rates for electricity purchased from retailers (anywhere from 18¢-27¢ or more depending on the location, retailer, and tariff in question) are significantly higher than the feed in tariffs offered by the same retailers for excess solar power.

 We have put together an overview of some typical scenarios for consumers considering an 8kW solar system.
 Please take note we have assumed the energy usage is 35 kWh per day on average which is higher than the average in Australia.

 Indicative payback periods for 8kW solar panel systems